More

-That’s why we have brought to you a crash course in Phonological Awareness explaining everything you need to know about it.
+That’s why we have brought to you a blog on Phonological Awareness, explaining everything you need to know about it.

 Explore more online reading games and writing games for kids that will help with their learning experience and make them smarter.